Weight two compactly supported cohomology of moduli spaces of curves: Introduction

 The differential $\delta$ on $X_{g,n}$ is a sum of two parts $ \delta = \delta_{split} + \delta_{join}. $ Here $\delta_{split}$ is a sum over all vertices and over all ways of splitting the vertex into two vertices joined by an edge, so that the new vertices are at least trivalent.

-The part $\delta_{join}$ glues together a subset $S$ of the $\epsilon$- and $\omega$-decorated external vertices, where \begin{itemize} \item $|S| \geq 2$, and $S$ contains either 0 or 1 of the $\omega$-decorated vertices \end{itemize} and then attaches an edge to a new external vertex decorated by $\epsilon$ or $\omega$, respectively:
+The part $\delta_{join}$ glues together a subset $S$ of the $\epsilon$- and $\omega$-decorated external vertices, where \begin{itemize} \item $|S| \geq 2$, and $S$ contains either 0 or 1 of the $\omega$-decorated vertices \end{itemize} and then attaches an edge to a new external vertex.
+The new edge is decorated by $\omega$ if $S$ contains an $\omega$-decorated vertex, and by $\epsilon$ otherwise:

 Each graph produced by the differential has one new structural edge, which is taken first in the ordering; the relative ordering of the remaining edges is preserved.

 \begin{thm} For all $g$ and $n$ such that $2g + n \geq 3$ and $(g,n)\neq (1,1)$ there is an $\bbS_n$-equivariant isomorphism